cytechmobile/radicle-vscode-extension/README.md

 # radicle-vscode-extension

-Radicle extension for VS Code
+A VS Code extension adding support for the Radicle network to your IDE.

 ## Contributing